Home

 They will appreciate it and it will strengthen the teacher parent relationship.

 Perhaps you're intimidated by parent teacher conferences.
-Click here to get my many strategies on handling meet the teacher nights (school open house) and parent teacher conferences professionally and effectively.
+Read my suggestions how to handle meet the teacher nights (school open house) and parent teacher conferences professionally and effectively.

 Report cards are another very useful method of communicating a student's progress throughout the year.
-Click here and read my tips and strategies about how to write effective report card comments.
+Here I discuss how to write effective report card comments.

-Classroom newsletters provide very useful information to parents on what their child is doing, improvements they're making and strengthen the bond between parents and teachers.
-Read my tips on classroom newsletters and see a sample of my own introductory newsletter to parents.
+Teachers letters to parents and classroom newsletters provide very useful information to parents on what their child is doing, improvements they're making and strengthen the bond between parents and teachers.
+Get a sample of my own introductory newsletter to parents.

 There are other effective ways of communicating with parents when circumstances dictate, via phone calls and emails.
 Read my strategies on these forms of parent communication.